BlaisProteomics/multiplierz/README.md

 # Multiplierz
-The Multiplierz Proteomics Library
+The *Multiplierz* Proteomics Library

-Mutiplierz is a Python software library and associated GUI desktop environment for managing proteomic mass spectrometry workflows and data analysis.
+*mutiplierz* is a Python software library and associated GUI desktop environment for managing proteomic mass spectrometry workflows and data analysis.
 Using the mzAPI interface to native instrument data formats, Multiplierz is provides a complete toolset for a variety methods for peptide identification, quantitation, and experimental reporting.

 See [the wiki for installation instructions and documentation](https://github.com/MaxAlex/multiplierz/wiki/Installation).